 Setting up the pedal board

-Regardless of how many pedals you have, your goal should be a tidy setup and a minimum of quality.
+Regardless of how many pedals you have, your goal should be a tidy setup, with the best quality components that you can afford.
 This will allow your guitar signal to pass through without getting too noisy or drained.
 The fine art of building a pedal board is as much about maintaining the pure tone from your guitar and amp as it is to combine the pedals you need to achieve the tones you want.

 A pedal board should feature velcro tape to keep the pedals in place, power supply with separate feeds and multiple voltages (TRex, Voodoo Lab etc), a tuner and good quality patch cables (George L’s, Lava, Evidence Audio etc).
 Other than that, it’s up to you to fill the rest of the space!